 Best credit cards for travel insurance

 If you want to sign up for a new credit card that has strong travel insurance benefits, take a look at some of the best credit cards for travel insurance.

 - Rewards rate: Earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
 Earn 3X points on other travel and dining.
 10X total points on Lyft purchases (through Mar.
 31, 2022); 1X points on all other purchases

 - Welcome offer: 50,000 points after spending $4,000 on purchases within the first three months

 - Regular APR: 16.99 percent to 23.99 percent variable

 The Chase Sapphire Reserve credit card has a hefty annual fee of $550 but may be worth the money for those who travel a lot and want to get their hands on luxury travel perks and extensive travel protections.
 Some of their travel insurance protections include trip cancellation, auto rental collision damage coverage, baggage delay insurance, trip delay reimbursement, travel accident insurance, lost luggage reimbursement, emergency evacuation and transportation coverage, travel and emergency assistance and emergency medical or dental benefits.

 Chase Sapphire Preferred®: Best for budget travel

-- Rewards Rate: 2X points on dining (including eligible delivery services) and travel, with 1X points on all other purchases.
+- Rewards Rate: Enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
 Plus, earn 5X points on Lyft rides through March 2022.